owlboy/greatpug-public/README.md

 #### Support On-going Development
 You can support on-going maintenance, events, and expansion to The Great Pug by joining my [Patreon](http://patreon.com/owlboy "patreon.com/owlboy").
 You can also donate via [Ko-fi](https://ko-fi.com/owlboy/)!
+You can also subscribe or tip via the VRChat Creator Economy to receive these bonus perks:
+* Have your name displayed on the wall.
+* Gain a minor jump increase for everyone in the instance, stacking with contributions from others!

 ### This Repository
 This repository is the public sister repository to the private repository for The Great Pug.